Doku98/Model-Food/index.md

 ---

-## Univariate Analysis
+### Univariate Analysis

-### Distribution of Recipe Preparation Time
+#### Distribution of Recipe Preparation Time

-**[Embed Plotly Histogram Here]**
+*Embed Plotly Histogram here*

 This histogram illustrates the distribution of recipe preparation times.
-Most recipes can be completed in less than 60 minutes, highlighting user preferences for quicker recipes.
+Most recipes can be prepared in under 60 minutes, indicating a user preference for quicker recipes.

 ---

-## Bivariate Analysis
+### Bivariate Analysis

-### Relationship Between Number of Steps and Recipe Ratings
+#### Relationship Between Number of Steps and Recipe Ratings

-**[Embed Plotly Box Plot Here]**
+*Embed Plotly Box Plot here*

-This box plot demonstrates that recipes requiring fewer preparation steps typically receive higher ratings, suggesting users favor simpler recipes.
+This box plot demonstrates that recipes with fewer preparation steps tend to receive higher ratings, suggesting a user preference for simpler, easier-to-follow recipes.

 ---

-## Interesting Aggregates
+### Interesting Aggregates

-### Mean Ratings and Calories by Cooking Time
+#### Mean Ratings and Calories by Cooking Time

 | Cooking Time (minutes) | Mean Rating | Mean Calories |
 |------------------------|-------------|---------------|